Finding Beauty in Average Castelló D’empuries

 I wandered around alleys and into little courtyards, and each turn I took I felt like I was bursting with more creativity.
 I was ecstatic when I found an intact moat that still surrounded a small part of the city.

-As I walked through Castelló, taking photos all day I reveled in the fact that you need to give a place a second chance.
-Sometimes it’s shy and hides from you, and it makes you work for it.
+As I walked through Castelló, taking photos all day, I realized that you need to give a place a second chance.
+Sometimes, it’s shy and hides from you, and it makes you work for it.

 Pete and I met up again and we were both full of energy practically bursting to tell each other about our individual exploration.
 Castelló D’empuries ended up being our favorite town we photographed.
 What we thought was average, turned out to be beautiful.